Jay Livingstone

-Jay D. Livingstone is an American politician who has served in the Massachusetts House of Representatives since July 2013.
+Jay D. Livingstone is an American lawyer and politician who has served in the Massachusetts House of Representatives since July 2013.
 He is a resident of Back Bay, Boston, a member of the Democratic Party.
 He won a special election to succeed Martha M. Walz, unopposed in the June 25 general election after winning the May 28 primary.
 He was sworn in July 17, 2013.
-He has since won re-election in 2014, 2016, 2018, 2020, and 2022.
+He has since won re-election in 2014, 2016, 2018, 2020, 2022, and 2024.

 Jay was educated in North Attleboro's public schools and worked as a cashier at the town pharmacy while in high school.
 He was a union factory worker while attending UConn, where he majored in political science and history and graduated with honors.
 He attended George Washington School of Law and graduated with high honors.

 Livingstone was raised in North Attleboro, MA.
 He has practiced law since 1998, working in public and private practice.
-He currently serves as of counsel at the law firm of The Employee Rights Group, LLP.
+He currently serves as of counsel at the law firm of Regan Strom, P.C..
 Jay Livingstone served as an adjunct professor at Northeastern Law School from August 2009 through June 2013.

-Jay Livingstone maintains a website for updates regarding his legislative activities and his campaign activities.
-He also sends a regular email newsletter.
+Committee Assignments

+For the 2025-26 Session, Livingstone sits on the following committees in the House: